Walter-Sparrow/NewsPortalFrontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you need to run:

+1. `npm install`
+Install NPM Dependencies

-### `npm start`
+2. `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.